WillCDev/metronome/README.md

 ### **Features:**

 - Start / Stop button to save your sanity.
-- Manually set the tempo by using the built in "BPM WHeel" and dragging it to the tempo you want.
+- Manually set the tempo by using the built in "BPM Wheel" and dragging it to the tempo you want.
 - Adjust the BPM incrementally using the up and down arrows on your keyboard.
 - "Tap" a tempo and the metronome will auto detect the correct tempo.